-Every week, I drive up to our local orchards to stock up on fruits.
+Come summer, I drive up to our local orchards to stock up on fruits on a weekly basis.
 The Orchards of Concklin, a family-run farm since 1712, is only a short, scenic drive from my home and only one hour north of Manhattan.

 I come home loaded with peaches, nectarines, apricots, cherries, little sweet sugarplums, blueberries, gooseberries, red currants, and even gorgeous heirloom tomatoes.
 I set my loot in large bowls on one of my counters and it all looks so abundant that I could easily open my own stand!